 When the process reaches the Approval task, the approver has to either approve or reject the document.
-Place the End approval next, and ELMA365 will automatically end the approval and display the final decision.
+Place the End Approval activity next so that the approval ends automatically, and the final decision is displayed.
 To change this decision you will have to send the document for approval once again.

 End approval can only be used in those processes that already include the Approval activity.

 Drag the End approval activity from the menu to the process diagram and double-click on its shape to open the settings.